Daily Newsletters

 Materials: Lycra and leather

-Dr. Comfort’s Annie X shoe is the ultimate in comfortable, accommodative diabetic orthopedic shoes for women.
+Dr. Comfort’s Annie X style is the ultimate pick in comfortable, accommodative diabetic orthopedic shoes for women.
 “It is double-depth, which means that is enough room for deformities such as hammertoes and bunions,” Dr. Daughtry says.
-And if you still find that you need more room, these come in regular, wide and extra wide widths.
-“They are deep enough to accommodate any type of custom molded AFO brace if needed,” Dr. Daughtry explains.
-Stretchy lycra material in the upper also works to accommodate and protect prominent toes, and the velcro closure allows ease for slipping on and off.
+And if you still find that you need more room, these come in regular, wide, and extra-wide options.
+“They are deep enough to accommodate any type of custom-molded AFO brace if needed,” Dr. Daughtry explains.
+Stretchy lycra material in the upper also works to protect prominent toes, and the velcro closure allows ease for slipping on and off.
 These are some of the best dress shoes diabetics, and they’re versatile enough to wear while running errands or heading to the office.

 Size range: 7 to 15 men’s; 5 to 12 women’s